Articles on Premier Angler may contain affiliate links. Please see our Affiliate Disclosure for more information.

 Making use of a 9+1 bearing system, the Regal LT Spinning Reel stakes its reputation on providing anglers with a smooth casting and retrieval experience.
 The reel’s lightweight carbon frame, air rotor, and ATD drag (which allows for both power and smoothness) are major selling points of this rod.

 When it comes to spinning reels, Abu Garcia is a personal favorite of the staff here at Premier Angler.
 The brand is one of the most popular in the world, largely because it produces quality products at a variety of price points.
-If you are an angler who is looking to add a quality setup to your trout fishing catalog, then Abu Garcia’s Pro Max Spinning Reel is a solid candidate for that spot.
+If you are an angler who is looking to add a quality setup to your trout fishing catalog, then Abu Garcia’s Elite Max Spinning Reel is a solid candidate for that spot.

-As with most of AG’s line, the Pro Max incorporates high quality materials with top-notch technology.
+As with most of AG’s line, the Elite Max incorporates high quality materials with top-notch technology.
 This particular model features a 7-bearing system, an Everlast bail, machined aluminum spool, and a Rocket spool lip design.